NickTheGoodman/eventus-book-analyzer-py/README.md

 Once I had AddOrder and ReduceOrder psuedo-code fully written to handle bids, I started writing code.
 See the Progress Tracking section of this README for more details.

+My initial goal was to write the simplified solution first, and then add the optimizations later once I achieved Correctness.
-The current solution unconditionally recalculates selling income/buying expense every time a new bid/ask is added or reduced, meaning I stopped short of implementing the smarter version of _should_calculate, unfortunately.
+The current solution unconditionally recalculates selling income/buying expense every time a new bid/ask is added or reduced, meaning I stopped short of implementing the smarter version of _should_calculate and incorporating a BST, unfortunately.
 See the Hypothetical Next Steps for Improvement section for details.

 _**How does your implementation scale with respect to the target size and with respect to the number of orders in the book?**_